tapiwanashe-shamu/imf-financial-inclusion-analysis/README.md

 ---
 ### 3. Infrastructure Trend: Which markets achieved higher financial inclusion with fewer physical touchpoints?
 ![3.
 Infrastructure Trend Analysis](/images/IMF_SADC_Financial_Access_Dashboard_2025_pages-to-jpg-0004.jpg )
+***Note:** The Infrastructure Efficiency Ratio measures the number of Deposit accounts at each financial service outlet (i.e. a bank branch, ATM or agent).
+This can give guidance on the saturation of a market, its capacity of infrastructure to accommodate depositers, or its range of access in an area.*

 **Insights:**